debraysimon/tpxle-doc/docs/AbeewayRefGuide/geolocation-strategy-modes/geolocation-technology/readme.md

 For power consumption purpose, a predictive algorithm has been put in place: The GPS is stopped as soon as possible if it has no chance to make a fix (e.g. indoor location without a clear sky view).
 The following parameters are used to customize this algorithm:

--   *gps_t0_timeout*: When expired at least 1 satellite with C/N\>15dB must be detected to continue the GPS acquisition
+-   *gps_t0_timeout*: When expired at least 1 satellite with C/N\>15dB must be detected to continue the GPS acquisition when the tracker is static
+-   *gps_t0_timeout_motion*: When expired at least 1 satellite with C/N\>15dB must be detected to continue the GPS acquisition when the tracker is moving
 -   *gps_fix_timeout*: when expired a GPS fix must be obtained detected to pursue the processing
 -   *gps_timeout:* when expired the GPS acquisition is stopped

-To complete a position, the GPS module expects one of the two following conditions to be achieved.
+To complete a position, the GPS module expects one of the following conditions to be achieved.

--   The *gps_convergence* timeout in seconds (time let to the GPS module to compute a more precise position) expires.
+-   The *gps_convergence* timeout in seconds (time let to the GPS module to compute a more precise position) expires when the tracker is static.
+-   The *gps_convergence_motion* timeout in seconds (time let to the GPS module to compute a more precise position) expires when the tracker is moving.
 -   The *gps_ehpe* value is below the configured value.
+EHPE (Estimated Horizontal Position Error) is provided by the GPS component and is expressed in meters when the tracker is static.
-EHPE (Estimated Horizontal Position Error) is provided by the GPS component and is expressed in meters.
+-   The *gps_ehpe_motion* value is below the configured value.
+EHPE (Estimated Horizontal Position Error) is provided by the GPS component and is expressed in meters when the tracker is moving.

  <img src="./images/image7.png" width="1000">